-Our total contracted revenue was \$663 million as of March 31, 2023, which we calculate with the dayrates of contracted vessel days multiplied by the contracted days for such vessels.
+Our total contracted revenue was \$663.1 million as of December 31, 2022, which we calculate with the dayrates of contracted vessel days multiplied by the contracted days for such vessels.
 In certain contracts, the dayrate may be reduced to zero if, for example, repairs extend beyond a stated period of time.
-The contractual operating dayrate may be higher than the actual dayrate we ultimately receive because a down-time (such as waiting on weather) rate, repair rate, standby rate or force majeure rate, may apply under certain circumstances.
-The contractual operating dayrate may also be higher than the actual dayrate we ultimately receive due to a number of factors, including vessel downtime or suspension of operations.
+The contractual revenue we ultimately receive may be lower than the expected contractual revenue due to a number of factors, including vessel downtime or suspension of operations.
+The actual dayrate may be lower than the contractual operating dayrate assumed in the contracted revenue described above because a down-time (such as waiting on weather) rate, repair rate, standby rate or force majeure rate, may apply under certain circumstances.
 Our total contracted revenue includes only firm commitments, which are represented by signed contracts or, in some cases, other definitive agreements awaiting contract execution.